DheeruYS/OI/README.md

-# IOITC-Training
+# INOI-Training
-My Training for IOITC
+My Training for INOI